Adaptive-Blend/Grants-Program/applications/Skin_Profiles.md

 ### Team's experience

-- Web3 engineer and part-time security researcher on Immunefi.

-- Relevant expertise in blockchain, NFTs, and user-centric application design.
+Adaptive Blend is led by Muriithi, a Web3 engineer and security researcher with extensive experience in blockchain development and user-centric design.
+The project draws on insights from previous market validation efforts in the skincare industry, positioning it for success.
+Additional team members will be onboarded as the project scales, ensuring expertise in AI, product development, and community engagement.

 ### Team Code Repos